glguy/irc-core/README.md

 * `/invite <nick>` - Invite the given user to the current channel
 * `/reconnect` - Reconnect to the current server

+Filters

+* `/filter` - Filter chat messages by nickname
+* `/grep` - Filter chat messages using a regular expression on the message

 Keyboard Shortcuts
 ==================